codsen/codsen/packages/ranges-push/readme.md

 ---

 PSST.
-Later, use [string-replace-slices-array](https://github.com/codsen/string-replace-slices-array) to crunch your string using the `slices.current`.
+Later, feed your ranges array into [string-replace-slices-array](https://github.com/codsen/string-replace-slices-array) to delete/replace all those ranges in your string.

 ## In my case